Ypertex/blog/content/articles/who-wins-poker-games/index.md

 Appears simple enough, doesn't it?
 At any rate, it's possible to deliver this essence in a short pitch.

 What's left is to **reiterate these core messages at every opportunity on every channel**.
-If people start responding with <q>And how I am supposed to implement this in my work?</q> you've made a huge step in closing the execution gap.
+If people start responding with <q>And how am I supposed to implement this in my work?</q>, you've made a huge step in closing the execution gap.

 ### B) Ask 2+1

-Now that you've laid out the foundation and get responses from your target audience, you can start talking about the strategic decision criteria.
+Now that you've laid out the foundation and received responses from your target audience, you can start talking about the strategic decision criteria.

 In our case, we need to offer criteria to decide: When do we prioritize cost savings, when Digital Transformation?
 When do we insist on late follower technologies, when do we push for early follower/adopter technologies?

-We opted for two (**2**) criteria specific to our industry and particular context---and one (**+1**) rather global criterion that probably is valid in most industries.
+We opted for two (**2**) criteria specific to our industry and particular context—and one (**+1**) rather global criterion that is probably valid in most industries.
 This means: Instead of giving case-by-case answers, the strategy **asks** leading questions:

 {{<card>}}
 #### Criterion 1